wcm-io-caravan/caravan-rhyme/README.md

 ````

-Note that the implementation of the `@Related` method looks **exactly** the same as if you were implementing a normal service interface.
-This ensures that all consumer code running in the same JVM can use your API directly (i.e. avoiding the overhead of serializing to HAL+JSON) with the same interfaces that external clients are using.
-This allows the following approach when designing a larger software system:
+Note that the implementation of the `@Related` method looks exactly the same as if you were implementing a normal service interface.
+This ensures that all consumer code running in the same JVM can use your implementation directly through the same interfaces that external clients are using.
+This avoids the overhead of http requests and JSON (de)serialisation.

+Having the same interfaces on the server- and client-side allows the following approach when designing a larger software system:
-- You can start with keeping everything in the same JVM, but separate the code into modules that are using `@HalApiInterface`s for the internal APIs from the beginning
+- You can start with keeping everything in the same JVM, but separate the code into modules that are using `@HalApiInterface`s as internal APIs from the beginning
 - During development you can easily expose these internal APIs through HTTP using the Rhyme framework (even though your other modules are still using the implementation classes).
 This can be very helpful for inspecting data sources without using a debugger
 - You can still re-factor everything easily during development, and continously verify that the API is designed well
 - When there is an actual reason to break up your system into multiple services, you can easily do so.
-As the interfaces for remote access via HAL+API are exactly the same, you can keep much of the existing code.
+As the interfaces for remote access via HAL+API are exactly the same as for the server-side implementation, you can keep much of the existing code.

 ## Related Links